Chandrashekhar Agashe: Philanthropy

-Agashe's most notable philanthropic donation came in the form of the foundation of the Brihan Maharashtra College of Commerce in November 1944, after he donated capital towards the infrastructure of the college to the Deccan Education Society.
+Agashe is widely remembered as a philanthropist and patron of the arts and of scholarly works.
+His most notable philanthropic donation came in the form of the foundation of the Brihan Maharashtra College of Commerce in November 1944, after he donated capital towards the infrastructure of the college to the Deccan Education Society.
 In honor of his donation, the Society named the commerce college after Agashe's sugar syndicate.
 His donation was further used by the society in development of their Willingdon College, Ahilyadevi High School, Navin Marathi School and the Ranade Baalak Mandir.
 He also donated to the Brihan Maharashtra Bhuvan in New Delhi.
-Agashe's philanthropy was heavily criticized by his competition, who viewed it as self-fulfilling.
+However, Agashe's philanthropy was heavily criticised by his competition, who viewed it as self-fulfilling.